 Significant flood investigations

 Dorset Council ensures that significant flood incidents are investigated.
-If another risk management authority are carrying out an investigation, a Dorset Council Flood Risk Management investigation is not necessary.
+If another risk management authority is carrying out an investigation, a Dorset Council Flood Risk Management investigation is not necessary.

 - caused internal flooding to five or more residential properties, or